sveri/tales/resources/templates/md/posts/2016-07-04-phoenix-spring-sails.md

  :layout :post
  :tags  ["spring boot" "phoenix" "sails.js" "performance" "comparison"]}

+ **Update**

+ Please consider these numbers to be flawed in different ways.

+ 1. I was doing the tests using a WiFi connection which has no stable speed in it self.
+ I thought it was ok to do so, but it turns out that it is not.
+ Using a WiFi you will get different numbers from run to run just because of that.
+ 2. The Spring Boot application was running behind a HAProxy while the Elixir and Sails.js application were not.
+That alone was causing like 150ms difference.
+ Lesson learned, HAProxy alone will will add a lot of latency to your application at least in the very basic configuration that I used.
+Maybe it is possible to tune it, but thats a different topic.

+ I made some more tests on a stable connection without the HAProxy and compared Spring Boot with Ecto and it turns out that there were not that much differences, usually between 1 and 2 ms in my case.
+Anyone wanting to know better, have a look here: <https://www.techempower.com/benchmarks/>.

+ I will leave the old text as a reminder that, no matter how experienced you are, always question yourself and never forget, everyone makes mistakes.

+**Old Entry**

  Working on a project where I consume an API which I plan to use from browsers for instance I was trying out spring boot.
 I liked the development speed, the documentation and everything in general.